ApkalluFalls/alpha/Required Translations (German).md

 # Required Translations

-The following strings require translation into French:
+The following strings require translation into German:

 * Search for a character to track...
 * Name